jinaga/jinaga_com/src/content/documents/03-conventions/01-javascript.md

 Post.Type = "Blog.Post";
 ```

-Template functions belong either with their parameter type or their result type.
+Specification functions belong either with their parameter type or their result type.
-Successor templates as shown above are best kept with the result type.
+Successor specifications as shown above are best kept with the result type.
 This is because the predecessor (the `author` in this example) has no dependency upon the successor.
-There is no need to create that dependency by putting the template function there.
+There is no need to create that dependency by putting the specification function there.
 This also makes the queries easier to read.

 ```javascript
 const posts = j.query(author, j.for(Post.byAuthor));
 ```

-## Predecessor Templates
+## Predecessor Specifications

-Some template functions return a predecessor.
+Some specification functions return a predecessor.
 This is most common in authorization rules.

 ```javascript